 Hepatic hemangiomas are more common in the right lobe of the liver than in the left lobe.

 Hemangiomas of the liver are usually small and asymptomatic.
 They are most often discovered when the liver is imaged for another reason or when the liver is examined at laparotomy or autopsy.
-Larger and multiple lesions may produce symptoms.
+Larger and multiple lesions may produce symptoms that necessitate surgery.
 Goodman noted that symptoms are experienced by 40% of patients with 4-cm hemangiomas and by 90% of patients with 10-cm hemangiomas.

 Right upper quadrant pain or fullness is the most common complaint.
 In some cases, pain is explained by thrombosis and infarction of the lesion, hemorrhage into the lesion, or compression of adjacent tissues or organs.
 In other cases, pain is unexplained.